-There is a finite number of active candidates on the market which makes competition intense.
+There is a finite number of active candidates on the market which makes the competition intense.
 Most people you speak to will be interviewing at multiple other companies at the same time.

-"When we’re competing from a tech candidate standpoint with the Bay Area and Seattle and Austin … we definitely have to seek passive candidates for those roles."
-Christa Foley, Senior HR Manager at Zappos
+“When we’re competing from a tech candidate standpoint with the Bay Area and Seattle and Austin… we definitely have to seek passive candidates for those roles.” – Christa Foley, Senior HR Manager at Zappos

 Passive candidates represent a huge opportunity

-Everyone a potential candidate for your company.
+Since the bulk of the market is passive, everyone is a potential candidate for your company.